 5. Canada

-Canada is on most skier’s bucket lists – no wonder the great reputation for skiing.
-The snow record and choice of ski resorts make Canada very appealing.
-Powder hounds rush to the country for the best off-piste opportunities.
-Many resorts are also suitable for families and mixed ability groups because of the choice of pistes.
+Canada is on most skier’s bucket lists, and it’s easy to see why given the country’s outstanding reputation for skiing.
+With a remarkable snow record and wide variety of ski resorts, Canada has something for everyone.
+Powder hounds rush to the country for the best off-piste opportunities, while many resorts cater perfectly to families and groups of mixed abilities thanks to the diverse range of pistes.

 6. USA

 US skiing is incredible and the level of service is off the charts.
-Ski resorts are typically owned by businesses, so each ski destination truly aims to please visitors.
-Expect big mountain terrain and big snowfalls, perfect for those chasing powder ski runs.
-The lift systems and slope maintenance are state-of-the-art too!
-The USA is for sure one of the best countries for skiing.
+Ski resorts are typically owned by businesses, that prioritise guest satisfaction, ensuring every visit is special.
+With extensive mountain terrain and generous snowfalls, the conditions are perfect for those chasing powder ski runs.
+The cutting-edge lift systems and slope maintenance are state-of-the-art, which is why the USA ranks among one of the best countries for skiing.

 7. Andorra

-The skiing is fantastic – there are more than 60 peaks to choose from with varied terrain to explore.
+The skiing in Andorra is fantastic, with more than 60 peaks to choose from offering varied terrain to explore.
 If you’re a beginner, nursery areas and lovely tree-lined blues will ensure you gain confidence on the slopes gradually.
 For more advanced skiers, there is plenty of off-piste opportunities and powder pockets to drop into.
-Make sure to explore the must-visit ski resorts in the country: Ordino-Arcalis, Grandvalira, Arinsal and Soldeu!
+Be sure to explore the must-visit ski resorts in the country: Ordino-Arcalis, Grandvalira, Arinsal and Soldeu!

 8. Norway

 Norway has some of the most unique ski experiences in the world and sets itself apart from classic European ski destinations.
-All the Norwegian ski resorts have their own unique charm.
-It’s an ideal destination for families with small terrain and fantastic ski schools.
+All the Norwegian ski resorts have their own unique charm and are an ideal destination for families, with plenty of terrain boasting greens and blues, as well as fantastic ski schools.

 In addition to skiing, there are wonderful off-slope activities to enjoy.
 Seeing the marvellous wonders of the Northern Lights and the iconic Fjords can make your trip one to remember.
 You can also enjoy dog sled rides, cross-country skiing, horse-drawn sleigh rides and night skiing.

 Kvitfjell caters for all abilities with its World Cup ski run for advanced skiers and excellent beginner nursery slopes.
 Voss is one of the largest ski resorts in Western Norway and has the perfect set-up for families.
 Trysil offers many activities for those not skiing in the family or group.
-It is also a great place to be able to view the Northern Lights on good weather days.
+It’s also a great place to be able to view the Northern Lights on good weather days – a truly unforgettable experience.

 9. Sweden